Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Related Research

-Such enriched datasets support market analyses and strategic outlooks \citep{JUNG2023popertiesowtglobal, JUNG2024futureglobalowt}, enable investigation of regional deployment and decommissioning dynamics \citep{GOURVENEC2022111794}, provide detailed inputs necessary for spatial planning and modelling\citep{SCHWARTZBELKIN2023106280}, and support ecosystem impact studies through precise temporal correlation of construction phases with animal behaviour\citep{lai2024endangered}.

 To address these limitations, we aim to establish a foundation for high-density time series analysis of offshore wind infrastructure, enabling temporally precise and semantically rich monitoring at a global scale.
+Such enriched data sets support market analyses and strategic outlooks \citep{JUNG2023popertiesowtglobal, JUNG2024futureglobalowt}, enable investigation of regional deployment and decommissioning dynamics \citep{GOURVENEC2022111794}, provide detailed inputs necessary for spatial planning and modelling \citep{SCHWARTZBELKIN2023106280}, and support ecosystem impact studies through precise temporal correlation of construction phases with animal behavior \citep{lai2024endangered}.